antra-tess/llmframe/sequence.md

 ## Sequence Summary

-1. **External to Internal:** Activity layer converts external message to internal format
+1. **External to Internal:** Activity layer converts external message to internal format with timeline context
-2. **Event Routing:** Message routed to appropriate Space and Object
+2. **Remote Space Event Storage:** Message is stored in the remote space's DAG with proper timeline references
+3. **Inner Space Reference:** A join event reference is created in the Inner Space DAG pointing to the remote event
-3. **State Update:** Chat Object updates its internal state with the new message
+4. **Object State Update:** Chat Object updates its state with the new message
-4. **Shell Notification:** Shell is notified of state change
+5. **Shell Notification:** Shell is notified of state change with timeline context
-5. **Phase Transition:** Shell transitions to contemplation phase
-6. **Rendering Request:** HUD requests rendering from relevant Objects and Spaces
+6. **Rendering Preparation:** Shell prepares to render both Inner Space (subjective timeline) and remote space
+7. **History Bundle Reconstruction:** Remote space history is reconstructed from join events during rendering
-7. **Delegate Rendering:** Object Delegates render their state
+8. **Delegate Rendering:** Object Delegates render their state, with remote objects clearly marked
-8. **Compression:** HUD applies compression policies to fit context window
+9. **Compression:** HUD applies compression policies to fit context window
-9. **Context Assembly:** Full context is assembled with proper formatting
+10. **Context Assembly:** Full context is assembled with clear boundaries between subjective and remote content
-10. **Agent Processing:** Agent processes context and creates response
+11. **Agent Processing:** Agent processes the unified context and creates a response
-11. **Action Selection:** Agent selects messaging action and bookmarking tool
-12. **Action Processing:** Shell processes these actions
+12. **Action Selection and Processing:** Agent's actions are processed and propagated
-13. **Message Creation:** New message created in Chat Object
-14. **External Propagation:** Message sent to Activity layer for external delivery
-15. **Adapter Formatting:** Activity layer formats message for external system
-16. **Cycle Completion:** Message delivery completes and system prepares for next cycle

-This sequence demonstrates how a seemingly simple message exchange involves coordinated processing across multiple architectural layers, with clear separation of concerns between state management, rendering, and action processing.
+This sequence demonstrates how the architecture maintains separate representations of subjective and objective history, while still providing a coherent unified context to the agent.
+The Inner Space contains only references to remote events (join events), which are used to reconstruct history bundles on demand during context building.
+This approach ensures memory efficiency while preserving the ability to access remote context when needed.